Skip to main content

 • “You become emotionally invested in your colonies and the people that live in them over time, and you want to see them thrive.”

-• “The strong points of the game are that the first playthroughs we really feel lost in a hostile planet, the gameplay is quite unique and seeing Mars having vegetation and your colonists breathing without domes can be quite an emotional experience after so much time watching them struggling to survive.”
+• “The strong points of the game are that the first playthroughs really make you feel lost on a hostile planet.
+The gameplay is quite unique, and seeing Mars having vegetation and your colonists breathing without domes can be quite an emotional experience after so much time watching them struggle to survive.”

 • character development